jansteinfeld/tmt/README.md

 The following features are planned for future releases:

   - the partial credit model for multistage designs
-  - allow missing values in multistage designs
+  - missing values in multistage designs
-  - automatic adaptation of the design if items are not estimable
   - improving the speed of the package
-  - plot for the illustration of the multistage design
+  - plots of the multistage design